opf/openproject/docs/user-guide/home/global-modules/README.md

 ![OpenProject projects overview in the global modules menu](openproject_global_modules_projects.png)

-**All projects** is the default view and shows only active projects.
+**Active projects** is the default view and shows only active projects.
 If you do not have administrator rights, this view will be the same as **My projects**.

 Read more on [Projects lists filters](../../../user-guide/projects/projects-lists/#projects-lists-filters).